Gerjan77/EvaCoin/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 ====================================
-This guide will show you how to build notevildimed(headless client) for OSX.
+This guide will show you how to build EvaCoind(headless client) for OSX.

 Notes
 -----

-* See [readme-qt.md](readme-qt.md) for instructions on building notEvilDime-Qt, the graphical user interface.
+* See [readme-qt.md](readme-qt.md) for instructions on building EvaCoin, the graphical user interface.
 * Tested on OS X 10.5 through 10.8 on Intel processors only.
 PPC is not supported because it is big-endian.